Japan - Kyoto to Tokyo Tour by Out Adventures

 • Kon’nichiwa.
 Welcome to Osaka.
 And thank you for joining our gay Japan tour.
 Things kick off with a Group Meeting at 6PM where you can meet your guide and fellow travelers.
 After our Welcome Dinner you can make it an early night or grab a drink with the group at a local gay-friendly bar.
 Please note: an arrival transfer is not included in this itinerary, however detailed instructions for transportation to the hotel will be included in your trip documents.

 • Oh my Bambi—this might be the cutest start to any day.
 We’re off to Nara city, where you can ‘fawn’ over a thousand docile deer that live in its namesake park: the animals politely nod to request a treat, and are at ease with all their admirers.
-Here you’ll also find Todaiji—one of the Seven Great Temples of Buddhism—and Kasuga, the family shrine of the Fujiwara clan.
-Both are UNESCO World Heritage Sites.
-For lunch we’ll slurp savoury ramen noodles, then check out Nijō Castle.
-After checking into our new hotel a group dinner is included.
+Here you’ll also find Todaiji—one of the Seven Great Temples of Buddhism and a UNESCO World Heritage Site.
+For lunch we’ll slurp savoury ramen noodles upon arrival in Kyoto, then check out a Sake brewery with an included tasting.
+After checking into our Kyoto hotel the evening is free to enjoy on your own or with an optional group dinner.

 • Today begins early with a taxi ride to Fushimi Inari, a shrine beloved for the hundreds of distinct red torii arches that line the main trails.
-Following breakfast back at the hotel more photo ops await.
-We’ll visit Arashiyama—the city’s towering bamboo grove—and three Buddhist temples: Tenryuji, Kinkakuji, and Kiyomizu-dera.
+Following breakfast back at the hotel, more photo ops await.
+We’ll visit Arashiyama—the city’s towering bamboo grove—and Kinkakuji (golden pavilion), as well as taking in a rickshaw ride and a traditional tea ceremony.
 In the afternoon we’ll wander through Gion, where we’ll look out for colourful geishas wandering through the narrow streets lined with traditional wooden merchant houses.
 Tonight you can make your own plans for dinner or join the larger group.
 Since we have a lazy morning tomorrow, why not check out Kyoto’s gay scene?

 • Today we continue to Hakone on the Shinkansen, aka Japan’s bullet train.
 Why not enjoy a Bento Box for lunch onboard?
 Our only plan this afternoon is a walk through the Open Air Museum.
-With sculptures by Picasso and Henry Moore it lets you encounter art in a park-like setting.
+With sculptures by Picasso and Henry Moore, it lets you encounter art in a park-like setting.
 We’ll stay in a traditional ryokan inn tonight, where you can partake in a steamy onsen (a traditional Japanese hot spring/bathing experience).
+Dinner is included at tonight’s accommodation.
 Please note: if you have tattoos that can’t be covered with a bandage or swimsuit/t-shirt, there is a chance you will be denied entry to the onsen.

 • We’re off to Tokyo with a stop at Lake Ashi en route.
 We’ll even ride on a colourful pirate boat.
 It gives excellent photo opportunities of Japan’s highest volcano: Mt Fuji.
 Once we arrive in the world’s biggest super city and check in to our hotel, consider joining us for an optional dinner in the Shinjuku entertainment district.

 • Today we are going to see some of the most impressive sights in Tokyo, so ensure your batteries are charged and you’re prepared for the madness.
 The Imperial Palace is where the Emperor resides, and is built on the site of the former Edo Castle.
 Asakusa is a more traditional neighbourhood, and walking through here gives one a sense of what Tokyo felt like a few years ago.
-If you want to join us for an optional ramen lunch, nothing beats a bowl in authentic Japanese surroundings.
+While exploring the city we’ll also make time for a delicious local lunch.
 Finally, after tonight’s dinner in Shinjuku, we’ll enjoy a gay sake bar tour.

 • As the last day of our tour, no activities are planned and you may depart at your leisure.
 Please note: a departure transfer is not included, but your group leader will provide clear instructions to get to the airport of choice.